the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 **Note!!** Functional based indexes are expensive to maintain.
 You should only used then when retrieval speed is more critical than insertion and update speed.

 ## Partial Index
-Partial index, allows you to **specify the rows of a table that should be indexed**.
+Partial index allows you to **specify the rows of a table that should be indexed**.
 This helps speed up the query while reducing the size of the index.

-The partial index is <u>useful in a case you have commonly used **`WHERE` conditions that use constant values**</u>.
+The partial index is <u>useful in cases where you have commonly used **`WHERE` conditions that use constant values**</u>.

 ```sql
 SELECT * FROM table_name